Detecting wide binaries using machine learning algorithms: Conclusions

 \section{Conclusions}

-We have applied machine learning (ML) techniques to the problems of detection of wide binaries and their potential deviations from standard gravity.
+We have applied machine learning (ML) techniques to the problem of the detection of wide binaries.
 Wide binary stars—stellar pairs separated by hundreds to thousands of astronomical units—are crucial astrophysical laboratories for testing gravitational theories, including potential deviations from Newtonian dynamics at large separations.

-While conventional statistical techniques for detecting wide binaries are computationally expensive, relying on Monte-Carlo simulations and complex probabilistic analyses to rule out chance alignments, machine learning based approach offers a scalable alternative where techniques such as clustering algorithms and nearest neighbour search are used to efficiently predict binaries from noisy background populations.
+While conventional statistical techniques for detecting wide binaries are computationally expensive, relying on Monte-Carlo simulations and complex probabilistic analyses to rule out chance alignments, a machine learning based approach offers a scalable alternative where techniques such as clustering algorithms and nearest neighbour search are used to efficiently predict binaries from noisy background populations.
 In our implementation, the catalogue generated by El-Badry \etal \cite{el-badry_2021_repo} is the primary training dataset for the analysis of Sec. \ref{wbcl}.
-However the trained model can be used to predict pairs of a wide binary system directly from the raw Gaia DR3 data.
+However, the trained model can be used to predict pairs of a wide binary system directly from the raw Gaia DR3 data.

-The second major focus of this work is detecting the recently reported systematic deviations from standard gravity in the low-acceleration limit of wide binaries \cite{chae2023robustevidencebreakdownstandard,Chae_2023} by framing it as a supervised anomaly detection problem, aimed at identifying non-standard astrophysical systems, particularly deviations from Newtonian gravity.
-For this purpose, the catalogue and MCMC simulation data from Ref. \cite{Chae_2023} have been used as training data.
-Several supervised and semi-supervised learning models and varied preprocessing techniques like SMOTE, correlation-based filtering, PCA reduction, along with K-Fold Cross Validation were employed to uncover anomalies in the data.

-Unlike the results of Ref. \cite{Chae_2023}, however, we use a less accurate parameter $\tilde{v}$ to quantify (and label) the deviations in the training data to avoid the computatinally heavy step of obtaining 3D velocities through Monte-Carlo deprojections.
-To compensate for this, we use the Newtonian simulation results of Ref. \cite{Chae_2023} to train the models.
-However, it turns out the trained models do not rely on computationally complex algorithms like Markov Chain Monte Carlo (MCMC) simulations and can predict deviations very efficiently.